Commonly used brand name(s)

 fluticasone may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 Paradoxical bronchospasm may be life-threatening.
 Check with your doctor right away if you have coughing, difficulty breathing, shortness of breath, or wheezing after using fluticasone.

-If you develop a skin rash, hives, or any allergic reaction to fluticasone, stop using the medicine and check with your doctor as soon as possible.
+If you develop a skin rash, hives, or any allergic reaction to fluticasone, check with your doctor as soon as possible.

 fluticasone may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, ask your doctor.